Malcolm Harvey: Investigation

 Over the following years, several suspects were investigated and some even arrested on suspicion for the two murders, but no charges were brought against any of them.
 Investigators at the time deduced that the perpetrator was likely a foreigner - at the time, immigration in Zaragoza was low and there were few young black men who fit the description of the man fleeing the Aznárez crime scene.
-In addition to this, the discovery of a pendant typically worn by an American unit which had been stationed at the Naval Air Station Sigonella in Sicily, Italy further narrowed down the suspect list to officers serving at the Zaragoza Air Base.
+In addition to this, the discovery of a pendant typically worn by an American unit which had been stationed at the Naval Air Station Sigonella in Sicily, Italy, further narrowed down the suspect list to officers serving at the Zaragoza Air Base.
 Other factors that led to the cases being linked together included that both victims were young, blonde white women of medium height; both were committed on a public holiday (Cincomarzada and Maundy Thursday, respectively); neither involved sexual assault; both had been strangled using a choking technique that was not taught in the Spanish Armed Forces; and the perpetrator had stolen or attempted to steal the victims' shoes, indicating a possible fetishistic motive.

 Due to this, investigators focused their attention on Harvey, the son of a high-ranking lieutenant stationed at the Zaragoza Air Base but was not part of the unit assigned there, as he was noted to be absent from the base at the time of the crimes.
-However, when they went to search for him, they were unable to locate him or positively identify to whom the pendant belonged to, and as they lacked concrete evidence to issue an arrest warrant, the investigation was stalled and both cases went cold.
-In September 1992, the U.S Air Force ceased operations at the Zaragoza Air Base and all of its personnel and civilians there, including Harvey, were relocated to other areas.
+However, when they went to search for him, they were unable to locate him or positively identify to whom the pendant belonged, and as they lacked concrete evidence to issue an arrest warrant, the investigation was stalled and both cases went cold.
+In September 1992, the U.S. Air Force ceased operations at the Zaragoza Air Base and all of its personnel and civilians there, including Harvey, were relocated to other areas.
 Despite this, he later acknowledged his presence at the base and even offered a sample of his DNA and fingerprints, but neither could be conclusively matched at the time.
 As a result, the statute of limitations for Lazáro and Aznárez's murders expired in 2012, meaning that even if he was linked to the crimes, he could not be charged.